While

 shielding

-tube from
+from anode-to-cathode.

 Both tube